dmgilmour/Oakland-Oligarch/UserStories.md

 As a player of OO,
-I would like to have tradable, sellable, buyable properties so that I can own spaces of the board and acquire more currancy.
+I would like to have tradable, sellable, buyable properties so that I can own spaces of the board and acquire more currency.

 As a customer of OO,
 I would like to have a "jail",